JaredArmstrong/MyGitProject/README.md

 Jared Armstrong 100145572
 created change.py
-it gets the value from another file and converts it into the lowest amount fo change possible attempted to contact group through acorn none of them responded after friday so I've had to do the whole thing
+it gets the value from another file and converts it into the lowest amount fo change possible attempted to contact group through acorn none of them responded after friday and the one who repsonded switched groups it seems